buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 | **Range**: | Personal (3-meter cone) |
 | **Duration**: | Instantaneous |

-You hold your hands closed in front of you, a powerful burning wave generates from each of your fists.
+You hold your hands closed in front of you, and a powerful burning wave generates from each of your fists.
 Each creature in a 3-meter cone must make a Reflex Saving Throw.
 A creature takes 1d4 fire damage per Magic Proficiency point, up to a maximum of 5d4, on a failed save, or half as much damage on a successful one.
 The heat ignites flammable objects in the area that aren' \*\*t being worn or carried.

 **For each Critical Magic Success** obtained in the Magic Check, the damage increases by 2d4.